|

 This

 education, comfort & fun!
-Comfortable hotels and
+This all depends on the

 wonderful food are enjoyed by all.

-and enjoy the unique beauty of Northern and Central Baja’s Pacific
+Baja, yet an easy-going educational program.
+Just relax and enjoy the unique beauty of Northern and Central Baja’s Pacific

 seacoast, deserts